Life Conference 2024

 In this session we will cover what this means in practice for internal model and partial internal model firms and what changes firms can expect compared to the current Solvency II regime.
 There will be a focus on major model change applications and ongoing monitoring of internal models.

-Speakers: Abigail Caldwell, Dan Georgescu and Avni Gangadia, Bank of England
+Speakers: Abigail Caldwell, Dan Georgescu, Avni Gangadia and Andrew Britton, Bank of England

 Morning refreshments and exhibition 10:40 - 11:20